Relationships Between Leaders and Followers

 Both actively executing and successfully managing, supervising, and stimulating these jobs ensures effective collaboration between followers and leaders.
 Accomplishing company goals promotes teamwork of followers, as well as leaders in guiding their team toward the company goals.

-Every company has significant individuals who are ready to not only manage and monitor the processes within the company, but also to execute and implement them effectively.
-Similarly, individuals who are skilled in providing effective division of labor to each team member are needed to deliver the outcome as successfully as possible and in line with each individual’s skills and abilities.
+Every company has significant individuals who are ready to not only manage and monitor the processes within the company but also to execute and implement them effectively.
+Similarly, individuals who are skilled in providing effective division of labor to each team member are needed to deliver the outcome as successful as possible and in line with each individual’s skills and abilities.

 Each leader was once a follower